tildearrow/furnace/doc/8-advanced/chanosc.md

   - `%V`: volume (percentage)
   - `%b`: volume (hex)
   - `%%`: percent sign
-- The OK button returns from options view to the oscilloscopes.
+- the OK button returns from options view to the oscilloscopes.

 ## gradient